google-deepmind/dm-haiku/README.md

 - Haiku is designed to make specific things simpler: managing model parameters and other model state.
-- Haiku can be expected to compose other libraries and work well with the rest of JAX.
+- Haiku can be expected to compose with other libraries and work well with the rest of JAX.
 - Haiku otherwise is designed to get out of your way - it does not define custom optimizers, checkpointing formats, or replication APIs.